iobeam/iobeam/README.md

 ## Usage ##

 `iobeam` allows you to manage your projects, devices, and data in the iobeam cloud.
-A dot directory, `.beam`, is created under your user's home directory to store state such as user and project tokens which authenticate you to the iobeam cloud.
+A dot directory, `.iobeam`, is created under your user's home directory to store state such as user and project tokens which authenticate you to the iobeam cloud.